 He starts a huge bonfire over to the side just around the raspberry patch.
 My daughter and I just run up the hill.

 There is a set of rocks up on a small hill overlooking the pond.
 I can’t see my husband working on the chicken coop but I can see him walking over in his muck boots throwing more junk wood into the fire and stirring it up.

-I look over to my left and see Riley my soon to be 5-year old and her little sister Kenzie jumping in the puddles under the pavilion that one day will be a horse/goat barn and in that moment it hits-
+I look over to my left and see Riley my soon to be 5-year old and her little sister Kenzie jumping in the puddles under the pavilion that one day will be a horse/goat barn and at that moment it hits.

 When I met my husband in college- the 3rd time we hung out just the two of us we talked about how we wanted a farm.